MEssa19/weather-dataset/README.md

-# weather-dataset
+# Global weather-dataset

-Global Weather Repository: Analysis and Forecasting This project performs Exploratory Data Analysis (EDA) and builds a predictive model using the Global Weather Repository dataset.
+# Global Weather Repository: Analysis and Forecasting
+This project performs Exploratory Data Analysis (EDA) and builds a predictive model using the Global Weather Repository dataset.
 The goal is to understand global weather patterns and forecast temperatures based on geographical and temporal features.

-Project Overview
+# Project Overview
 Data Cleaning: Handled datetime conversions and checked for missing values/duplicates.
 Exploratory Data Analysis (EDA):
 Distribution analysis of temperature and precipitation.